anjaysahoo/lens-protocol-reaction/README.md

-# Post On Lens Protocol
+# React On Lens Protocol

 ### Library Used in this Project
 1. @urql/svelte: `For creating graphql client`